d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ 	(keyword . denote-sluggify-keyword)))
   └────

-  Follow this principle for all the sluggification functions.
+  Follow this principle for all the sluggification functions ([Custom sluggification to remove non-ASCII characters]).

   To access the source code, use either of the following built-in
   methods: